redstorm-fyy/lpeg/README.md

 # lpeg
 a golang implementation of lpeg
+based on lpeg.1.0.1